 Cybersecurity has become a global concern requiring utmost attention from all sectors in academia, government and industry.
 Despite the growing demand and tremendous job opportunities in Cybersecurity industry and government, there is significant shortage of skilled professionals regionally, nationally, and globally.

-TTU CEROC is unique in the state of Tennessee by emphasizing integration of education, research and outreach.
+TnTech CEROC is unique in the state of Tennessee by emphasizing integration of education, research and outreach.
 At CEROC, our mission is not only to produce security conscious students to enter the computing workforce but also to create a pipeline of cyber defenders and researchers by educating them with a standard cybersecurity curriculum that integrates original research of our faculty in this area.
-As a part of its commitment, TTU CEROC serves as one of the primary cybersecurity resources for different academic, government, and business institutions in the state and the region.
+As a part of its commitment, TnTech CEROC serves as one of the primary cybersecurity resources for different academic, government, and business institutions in the state and the region

 CEROC goals are the following:

 - To provide quality cybersecurity education - one of the essential skill sets for the 21st century;

 - To supply adequately trained students in cybersecurity workforce pipeline;

 - To facilitate and advance research in trending areas in cybersecurity;